Bricktionary

 "It's at the discretion of the bank, so the CEMA makes sense when the cost of doing it is significantly less than the cost of paying the mortgage recording tax," she said.

 There may be other complications if you're refinancing from one bank to another.
-Some banks will not provide CEMA loans when refinancing with an outside bank, Cohn added.
-CEMAs can also take a long time to be approved—from six weeks to six months.
+Some lenders will not provide CEMA loans when refinancing with an outside bank, Cohn added.
+CEMAs can also take time to be approved—from four to eight weeks.
 Another potential issue might arise if the chain of title is incomplete.

 A purchase or 'splitter' CEMA

-The other type of CEMA—called a purchase CEMA or "splitter"—involves consolidating two or more loans into one as part of a sale.
+The other type of CEMA—called a purchase CEMA, or "splitter"—involves consolidating two or more loans into a single loan as part of a sale.
 A seller who is still paying off the mortgage can transfer it to a buyer who needs financing.
 In a situation like this, the buyer will only have to pay the mortgage recording tax on the new mortgage amount, minus the seller's remaining loan balance.
-In turn, the seller saves money on the transfer taxes, paying taxes on the sales price of the home minus the remaining mortgage debt transferred to the buyer.
+In turn, the seller saves on transfer taxes, paying only on the sales price of the home minus the remaining mortgage debt transferred to the buyer.

 Still, CEMA loans aren't common for buyers.